 Honduras is full of natural riches: coral reefs, mountains covered in trees, clear rivers and abundant flora and fauna.
-A paradise for extractive companies and a hell for people who defend common property and the beauty of their land.
-Protecting the environment and opposing development projects such as mining, hydroelectric and logging is a dangerous activity in this country.
+However, defending these natural resources can be a high-risk activitie.
 According to an investigation by Global Witness, since 2010 more than 120 environmental defenders have been killed in Honduras.

 Data compiled by the Observatory on Natural Resources and Human Rights in the Honduran Centre for the Promotion of Community Development (Centro Hondureño de Promoción para el Desarrollo Comunitario - CEHPRODEC) shows that since September 2017, there have been a total of 302 mining exploration and exploitation concessions, and a total of 183 concession requests, related to the extraction of different minerals that can be found in Honduras, including gold, silver and lead.
 In addition to minerals, Honduras has 39 affected rivers and river basins that by February 2018 were affected by the installation of 155 hydroelectric projects.
 Different human rights organisations claim that the extractive projects are installed in community territories without prior consultation and without providing them with all the information, both positive and negative, about how the project will affect their way of life, as required under ILO Convention 169 for Indigenous and Tribal Peoples.
 The communities often do not find out about projects until the machinery and workers arrive to implement them.
 They are faced with companies arriving in their territories with concessions granted by state institutions, without anyone having asked them whether or not they were in agreement with the projects.